Fred Mills (politician): Senate Health and Welfare Committee

 In January 2016, Senate President John Alario appointed Mills chairman of the Senate Health and Welfare Committee.

 As the chairman of the health committee, Mills oversees the state's $12 billion Medicaid program.
 In 2018, Legislative Auditor Daryl Purpera said that the potential exists for fraud involving hundreds of millions of dollars in Medicaid funds.
 "Let's understand our risks and exposure and what we can do to mitigate it," Mills told his committee.
 Purpera earlier said that Medicaid had been "run kind of willy-nilly, loosey-goosey” by the Louisiana Department of Health.
 Purpera's warning was echoed by U.S. Senator John N. Kennedy and state Attorney General Jeff Landry as well as some state legislators.
 In a press release, Senator Kennedy said that the public will "happily pay for your doctor if you are too poor to be sick.
-I’m proud of that.
-But I’m neither happy about nor proud of the Medicaid fraud tolerated" by the Department of Health.
+I'm proud of that.
+But I'm neither happy about nor proud of the Medicaid fraud tolerated" by the Department of Health.
 The audits do not specify any specific fraud but mention a "risk group."

+Mills was the deciding vote in block a bill by Representative Gabe Firment from making it to the Senate floor that would have banned minors from receiving gender-affirming care.